PierreBio/EyeFundusVascularSegmentation/docs/METHOD.md

 # Method

+We used mainly this [article from Wiharto (2019)](https://thesai.org/Downloads/Volume10No6/Paper_54-Blood_Vessels_Segmentation.pdf) to realize our algorithm and understand the whole process to make an acceptable eye segmentation.

 A. Preprocessing

 The preprocessing stage aims to enhance the quality of retinal images for better segmentation results.
 It includes: